turingschool/career-development-curriculum/module_one/building_a_foundation.md

   * Change:	Transformer
   * Conflict Management: Conflict Wrangler
   * Cooperative-Practical: Team Player

+**Facilitator #1 or Facilitator #2, share with the whole group:**
+* My highest EQ competency is...
+I've seen myself use it in this way...
+* Here's how that's a strength...

 #### Virtue Classes
 Six broad virtues classifying 24 specific strengths that consistently emerge as “good” across history and culture.
 Pairin’s virtues map to Character Strengths and Virtues (Peterson, C., & Seligman, M. E. P., 2004), the work of a prestigious group of researchers who have attempted to create a systematic classification and measurement of widely valued positive traits.
 Their aim was to present a measure of humanist ideals of virtue in an empirical and scientific way.